iseong83/3d_object_reconstruction/README.md

 - [ ] Make a test script to run the model with test images

 # How to run
+Following the framework [here](https://github.com/micmelesse/3D-reconstruction-with-Neural-Networks.git).
 For now, it needs to run in the `debug_network` branch.
+Change the branch
+`git checkout debug_network`
 Install the requiements
 ```
 pip install -r requirements.txt
 ```